FrederikSchaff/PajekFromCpp/README.md

 Nooy, Wouter de; Mrvar, Andrej; Batagelj, Vladimir (2011): Exploratory social network analysis with Pajek.
 Rev. and expanded 2nd ed.
 England, New York:
 Cambridge University Press (Structural analysis in the social sciences, 34).

+### License

+The code is distributed under the MIT license, see the attached license file.